 The Firm holds a significant amount of cash with third party banks, only a portion of which is needed to meet ongoing operational needs of the Firm.
-As of June 30, 2019, the estimated amount of non-operating cash held by the Firm was \$80 million.
-This balance represents a \$140 million reduction versus prior quarter primarily due to additional investment of excess cash in US Treasury securities.
+As of June 30, 2020, the estimated amount of non-operating cash held by the Firm was \$160 million.
+This balance represents a \$29 million decrease versus the prior quarter primarily due to the use of cash to purchase more HQLA bonds than were held at the end of the prior quarter.